During August, you are invited to participate in one of six pre-orientation programs.

 FOP will be offered virtually this year, and we’re excited to bring you old traditions of community-building and self-discovery, mixed with brand new programming!
 You’ll have the choice to participate in a trip with one of six themes: Climate and Environmental Justice, Land History and Use, Food Sustainability, Responsible Outdoor Recreation, Flora and Fauna, and History of Harvard.
 Through games, activities, and discussions tailored to the virtual format, you’ll explore one of these themes and learn about life at Harvard with a trip community of 2-3 current Harvard students and 8-12 other incoming first-years.

-FIP is a pre-orientation program for international students and US residents who have lived and studied primarily overseas.
-Partnering with the Harvard International Office, 45 upperclassmen leaders mentor approximately 150 incoming first-year students, introducing them to Harvard and helping them adjust to life in the United States.
+FIP is a Pre-Orientation program for international students and US residents who have lived and studied primarily overseas.
+Partnering with the Harvard International Office and Office of International Education, 45 upperclassmen leaders mentor approximately 150 incoming first-year students, introducing them to Harvard and helping them adjust to life in the United States.
 Specifically, participants receive foundational information for a happy, successful start at Harvard, including sessions and discussions about American culture, immigration, and academics in the US and at Harvard.
 Participants are also able to set up a bank account and cell phone service.
-FIP is also a chance for students to meet other internationals and form friendships, whether that be through participating in a scavenger hunt around Boston or through competing in the annual FIP Olympics.
 Through its emphasis on inclusion and belonging, FIP creates new and lasting friendships, and at the same time cultivates the larger international community at Harvard.